Luis out side artist unofficial

 Environmental Activism Through Art and Design

 Luis's environmental practice transcends conventional categorizations of "eco-art" to embody a comprehensive vision where aesthetic expression, ecological regeneration, and community nourishment become inseparable concerns.
-Following in Joseph Beuys' footsteps—who declared "everyone is an artist" and saw creative action as inherently political—Luis has established numerous sensory and food gardens throughout Glasgow's urban fabric.
+Following in Joseph Beuys' footsteps—who declared "everyone is an artist" and saw creative action as inherently political—Luis has established and contributed to numerous sensory and food gardens on spare ground and tenement back courts. throughout Glasgow's urban fabric.
 These living installations recall Agnes Denes' "Wheatfield" in their transformative reclamation of undervalued spaces, but extend beyond symbolic gesture into sustained ecological intervention.
 Each garden functions as a multisensory environment where biodiversity flourishes, sustainable food sources emerge, and therapeutic engagement with nature becomes accessible to community members.
 His garden designs represent a sophisticated synthesis where the boundary between artistic composition and ecological function dissolves, transforming neglected urban zones into vibrant communal resources that simultaneously address environmental degradation, food security, and the human need for sensory connection with the natural world.

 Landmark Work: The Glasgow Venus of Strathclyde